 The platform allows singers from around the world to join our performance community, share their ideas, and take part in the project.

-We are looking forward to seeing you all on the CIRCLE online platform STARTING MAY 2021!
+We are looking forward to seeing you all on the CIRCLE online platform STARTING May/June 2021!

 To Join the platform email to: firstname.lastname@example.org

-This video is an open invitation by Amir Shpilman to singers, choirs and conductors to participate in CIRCLES – now in summer 2021!
+This video is an open invitation by Amir Shpilman to singers, choirs and conductors to participate in CIRCLES – now on October 3rd, 2021!

 For further details on how to participate in the project, please send an email to: email@example.com